Citi Trends (NASDAQ:CTRN) Releases FY 2022 Earnings Guidance

-Citi Trends (NASDAQ:CTRN – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+Citi Trends (NASDAQ:CTRN – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $2.25-$2.75 for the period, compared to the consensus estimate of $3.52.
 The company issued revenue guidance of $860.00 million-$880.00 million, compared to the consensus revenue estimate of $914.83 million.

-In other news, SVP Jessica Berkowitz sold 1,815 shares of the business’s stock in a transaction on Tuesday, April 12th.
-The shares were sold at an average price of $31.95, for a total value of $57,989.25.
-Following the sale, the senior vice president now owns 5,446 shares of the company’s stock, valued at $173,999.70.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Insiders own 4.20% of the company’s stock.
+In other Citi Trends news, SVP Jessica Berkowitz sold 1,815 shares of the stock in a transaction on Tuesday, April 12th.
+The shares were sold at an average price of $31.95, for a total transaction of $57,989.25.
+Following the transaction, the senior vice president now directly owns 5,446 shares of the company’s stock, valued at $173,999.70.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Company insiders own 4.20% of the company’s stock.

-A number of institutional investors and hedge funds have recently modified their holdings of CTRN.
-Point72 Hong Kong Ltd increased its holdings in Citi Trends by 430.5% during the first quarter.
-Point72 Hong Kong Ltd now owns 2,727 shares of the company’s stock worth $84,000 after buying an additional 2,213 shares during the last quarter.
-MetLife Investment Management LLC increased its holdings in Citi Trends by 45.4% during the first quarter.
-MetLife Investment Management LLC now owns 5,006 shares of the company’s stock worth $153,000 after buying an additional 1,564 shares during the last quarter.
-Quantbot Technologies LP acquired a new position in Citi Trends during the first quarter worth $164,000.
-Mariner LLC acquired a new position in Citi Trends during the first quarter worth $308,000.
-Finally, Ancora Advisors LLC increased its holdings in shares of Citi Trends by 188.2% in the first quarter.
-Ancora Advisors LLC now owns 4,098 shares of the company’s stock valued at $344,000 after purchasing an additional 2,676 shares during the last quarter.
+Several large investors have recently bought and sold shares of the company.
+Point72 Hong Kong Ltd increased its position in Citi Trends by 430.5% during the first quarter.
+Point72 Hong Kong Ltd now owns 2,727 shares of the company’s stock worth $84,000 after purchasing an additional 2,213 shares during the last quarter.
+MetLife Investment Management LLC boosted its stake in shares of Citi Trends by 45.4% in the first quarter.
+MetLife Investment Management LLC now owns 5,006 shares of the company’s stock valued at $153,000 after purchasing an additional 1,564 shares during the period.
+Quantbot Technologies LP purchased a new position in shares of Citi Trends in the first quarter valued at approximately $164,000.
+Mariner LLC purchased a new position in shares of Citi Trends in the first quarter valued at approximately $308,000.
+Finally, Ancora Advisors LLC boosted its stake in shares of Citi Trends by 188.2% in the first quarter.
+Ancora Advisors LLC now owns 4,098 shares of the company’s stock valued at $344,000 after purchasing an additional 2,676 shares during the period.

 Citi Trends, Inc operates as a value retailer of fashion apparel, accessories, and home goods.
 It offers apparel, such as fashion sportswear and footwear for men and ladies, as well as apparel for kids, including newborns, infants, toddlers, boys, and girls; sleepwear, lingerie, and scrubs for ladies; and kids uniforms and accessories.